Adjective-Object/blog/posts/2016-03-12-setting-up-a-hydra-build-server.md

 Overall, it seems like the current state of NixOS on ARM is extremely immature.

-# Workaround
+# Workaround - Using Debian
 As it turns out, you can install Hydra on top of Debian without much issue, so you can take advantage of the mature Debian packaging environment.

  1. Get the RPi foundation's
     [Minimal Raspberry Pi Image][min-pi-img]
- 2. Install the Nix dependencies
+ 2. Install the Nix and Hydra dependencies.

         sudo apt-get install TODO

- 3. Download the Nix package manager and install it from source
+ 3. Download the Nix package manager and install it from source.

-        git clone  ..
-TODO
+        git clone  [ TODO WRITE THIS PART ]

- 4. Download and instal hydra, following the
-    [guide on wiki][hydra-install-guide]

     This'll take a while.
+Grab a beer and go watch your stories.

+ 4. Download and install hydra, following the
+    [guide on the wiki][hydra-install-guide].